HimaSijin/Magnetometer/hmc5883l_RaspberryPi_C-master/hmc5883l_RaspberryPi_C-master/README.md

 please visit the following link and do it right away.: http://www.raspberrypi-spy.co.uk/2014/11/enabling-the-i2c-interface-on-the-raspberry-pi/

 Also install WiringPiI2C library if not yet instlled.
 Get it here: https://projects.drogon.net/raspberry-pi/wiringpi/i2c-library/
+WiringPi includes a library which can make it easier to use the Raspberry Pi’s on-board I2C interface.

 ***********************************************************************************************************************************